 The most popular article on my site NORTHERN LIGHTS IN THE LOFOTEN ISLANDS

 TOP 3 TIPS TO RENT A CAR ON LOFOTEN

 - Not budgetary.
-Rent a car on the Lofoten islands.
+Rent a car on the Lofoten islands or in Tromsø airport.
 There is not much difference where to fly to Svolvær or Leknes.
 The distance between the two cities is small.
 Both airports have the largest rental companies in the world.
 You can book any car at any time.
 They have a big minus, it’s a huge price.